-In June 2013, the FASB issued ASU 2013-08, "Financials Services-Investment Companies (Topic 946): Amendments to the Scope, Measurement, and Disclosure Requirements."
+In June 2013, the FASB issued ASU 2013-08, "Financial Services-Investment Companies (Topic 946): Amendments to the Scope, Measurement, and Disclosure Requirements."
 The ASU modifies the guidance in ASC 946 for determining whether an entity is an investment company, as well as the measurement and disclosure requirements for investment companies.
-The ASU also clarifies the characteristics of an investment company and requires an investment company to measure noncontrolling ownership interests in other investment companies at fair value rather than using the equity method of accounting.
+The ASU also clarifies the characteristics of an investment company and requires an investment company to measure non-controlling ownership interests in other investment companies at fair value rather than using the equity method of accounting.
 The ASU does not change the current accounting where a noninvestment company parent retains the specialized accounting applied by an investment company subsidiary in consolidation.
-The ASU is effective for the fiscal years and interim periods beginning after December 15, 2013.
-This ASU is not expected to have a material effect on the Company's results of operations or financial position.
+The ASU was effective for the Company on January 1, 2014.
+This adoption of this ASU did not have a material effect on the Company's results of operations or financial position.